-In the 2013/14 Royal Opera Season British baritone Adrian Clarke sings Le Dancaïre (Carmen) and One-Eyed Brother (Die Frau ohne Schatten).
-He made his Royal Opera debut in 1994 singing Sid (La fanciulla del West) and has since sung with the Company many times, in roles including Donald (Billy Budd), Kostandis (The Greek Passion) and Alcindoro (La bohème).
-He has sung for The Royal Ballet in Renard and The Seven Deadly Sins.
+English baritone Adrian Clarke made his Royal Opera debut in 1994 as Sid (La fanciulla del West) and has since sung with the Company many times, his roles including Le Dancaïre (Carmen), Donald (Billy Budd), Kostandis (The Greek Passion), Alcindoro (La bohème), One-Eyed Brother (Die Frau ohne Schatten), Baron Douphol (La traviata) and Mityukha (Boris Godunov).
+For The Royal Ballet he has sung in Renard and The Seven Deadly Sins.

 Jeremy White as One-Armed Brother, Adrian Clarke as One-Eyed Brother, Hubert Francis as Hunchback Brother and Elena Pankratova as Barak's Wife in Die Frau ohne Schatten

 Hubert Francis as Hunchback Brother, Johan Reuter as Barak, Adrian Clarke as One-Eyed Brother and Jeremy White as One-Armed Brother in Die Frau ohne Schatten